issachenderson47/Portfolio/readme copy.md

 #Issac Henderson  this my professional portfolio
 It uses AWS and reach js
-Technologies used